mromankhan/mromankhan/README.md

 ---

-### Frontend Developer
+### A PASSIONATED SOFTWARE ENGINEER!

 💻 **About Me**

-I'm a MERN Stack Developer with a passion for crafting engaging, interactive, and efficient web applications.
+I'm a passionate Software Engineer, a dedicated MERN Stack Developer with a passion for crafting engaging, interactive, and efficient web applications.
 With a strong foundation in HTML, CSS, JavaScript, TypeScript, and modern libraries & frameworks like React.js Next.js, Vite, MongoDB, Express.js, I specialize in creating seamless user experiences and transforming designs into functional, responsive web interfaces.

 ---